patrickamsler/raspberrypi-home-server/doc/Mosquitto.md

 Mosquitto is an open-source message broker that implements the MQTT (Message Queuing Telemetry Transport) protocol.
 MQTT is a lightweight, publish-subscribe messaging protocol that is designed to be efficient, reliable, and easy to implement.

-Mosquitto allows devices to publish and subscribe to topics, enabling them to exchange messages with each other in a distributed system.
-It supports various quality of service (QoS) levels, allowing devices to choose the appropriate level of reliability and performance for their needs.

 ## Install Broker

 Install mosquitto and optional client tools: